pkmishra/node-perfectapi/readme.md

     scripts [options]
     Lists available scripts for use in gen

+    server [options]
+    Run this API as a REST + JSON server

   Options:

     -h, --help  output usage information
 ```
+The `server` command is added automatically (to self-host your API).

-...and focusing on just one of the commands:
+Focusing on just one of the commands:

 ```
 $ myapp gen --help